mkuthan/mkuthan.github.io/source/_posts/2016-11-18-apache-bigdata-europe.markdown

 * Queryable state in stream processing is quite interesting idea to decrease latency in access to pre-aggregated data.
 * [Apache Kudu](https://kudu.apache.org/) and [Apache Impala](https://impala.apache.org/) are on dead end, IMHO.
 The concept to execute analytical queries (fast SQL on Impala) against whole set of raw data (kept in Kudu) is unrealistic.
-Cloudera gains mastery in keeping their own technologies alive (e.g: Apache Flume).
+Cloudera gains mastery in keeping their own technologies alive (e.g: [Apache Flume](https://flume.apache.org/)).
 * [Apache Gearpump](https://gearpump.apache.org/) from Intel has lost its momentum.
 I really liked idea of distributed streaming framework built on Akka.
+* I was really surprised that CSV format is heavily used and what is even worse, conference speakers still talk about it.

 ## TL;DR